urani-trade/solana-dev-onboarding-rs/demos/README.md

 <br>

-#### `package solana-program v1.z cannot be built because it requires rustc 1.x or newer, while the currently active rustc version is 1.y-dev`
+#### Error: `package solana-program v1.z cannot be built because it requires rustc 1.x or newer, while the currently active rustc version is 1.y-dev`

 <br>